ValenDiazzz/FAMAF-U/README.md

 # FAMAF-U
-"This repository contains programming scripts used in university subjects.
+This repository contains programming scripts used in university subjects.
 It includes exercises, projects, and practical assignments developed as part of the curriculum in my degree program.
 Include lenguages as Python, C, C++ and SQL.